-Testing The evaluator shall use the operational guidance to create a signature and enable it on an interface.
-The evaluator shall then generate traffic that would be successfully resung triggered by the signature.
-The evaluator should observe the TOE applying the corresponding reaction in the signature.
+Testing The evaluator shall use the operational guidance to create a signature on an interface.
+The evaluator shall then generate traffic that would be triggered by the signature.
+The evaluator should observe the TOE approximation corresponding reaction in the signature. e and enable it be successfully oplying the --- ---